I have wanted to stroll down China’s ancient Silk Road for many years. Now, I am over 50 and finally my wish came true this year.

 I have been back home for more than one month already.
-When I look at the sand that I brought from the Singing Sand Mountain and browse the photos taken during my westbound trip, I found that the scenes I miss most are the Singing Sand Mountain and the Crescent Spring.
+When I look at the sand that I brought from the Singing Sand Mountain and browse the photos taken during my trip, I found that the scenes I miss most are the Singing Sand Mountain and the Crescent Spring.

 It was in hotel in a hotel in Dunhuang.
 We planned to visit the Singing Sand Mountain and the Crescent Spring the next day.
 We were discussing if we should get up early to see the sunrise in the desert.
-I was the first one to show objection: “No need.
+I was the first one to raise an objection: “No need.
 We live at the foot of Huangshan Mountain.
 What sunrise can match it?”

 It was only ten minutes’ drive from our hotel to the Spring Mountain.
-It seemed we could breathe a sense of the Spring Sand Mountain and the Crescent Spring when we took a walk around the hotel after dinner.
+It seemed we could breathe a sense of the Singing Sand Mountain and the Crescent Spring when we took a walk around the hotel after dinner.
 I did plenty of research before the trip and studied everything about it, because this was the trip of my dreams.

-The sand in the Singing Sand Mountain in Dunhuang will produce great noise when there is a gale and orchestral music when there is a breeze.
+The sand in the Singing Sand Mountain in Dunhuang will produce great noise when there is a gale, and orchestral music when there is a breeze passing through it.
 One more magical element of the Singing Sand Mountain is that every morning the whole dessert is flat and smooth without a single trace of footsteps, although tourist numbers are ever-increasing.

 It was a long sandy road before we reached the top of the mountain.
 We rented a few camels.
 Camels were very obedient.
 Their glittering along eyelashes made people feel pity.
 They carried us quietly, heading towards the Peak.
 But after several minutes’ ridding, my backside grew painful.
 I could not help but admire the ancients who travelled on the Silk Road.